android/platform_development/vndk/tools/header-checker/Documentation/Development.md

 ## Alternative build instructions

-If you have a full AOSP master branch source tree, you may build the tools
+If you have a full AOSP main (master) branch source tree, you may build the tools with:
-with:

     $ source build/envsetup.sh